harleypig/dotvim/docs/ansible.md

 ### Linting and Static Analysis

-`ansible-lint` is integrated through the `coc-ansible` extension and provides automated, as-you-type linting for Ansible playbooks, enforcing best practices and identifying potential errors.
+`ansible-lint` is integrated through the `coc-ansible` extension and provides automated, as-you-type linting for Ansible playbooks.

 `yamllint` is included as part of the `ansible-lint` checks, ensuring YAML files adhere to consistent formatting standards.

 ### Auto Completion

-The `coc-ansible` extension provides auto-completion features for Ansible, which include suggestions for modules, roles, variables, and more as you type.
+The `coc-ansible` extension, which uses `ansible-language-server`, provides auto-completion features for Ansible.
-This enhances the efficiency of writing Ansible playbooks by reducing the need to refer to external documentation and by helping to avoid syntax errors.